Q&A on the use of Glyphosate

 The effect glyphosate has on the eco system?

 There is growing evidence that glyphosate is the “nuclear bomb” of weed killers.
 It wipes out all plant life whether it is used pre harvest or post harvest.
-This may give a clean seed bed for sowing but all the dead plant debris contains glyphosate.
+This may give a clean seed bed for sowing but all the dead plant debris contains chemical.
 The worms and microorganisms now try to breakdown this debris and there is research in the UK that suggests that our worm population has been reduced dramatically thanks to RoundUP

 This is and extract from Monsanto UK website